 I. M. Rawes, London

-That concludes the London Sound Survey About and Contact page.
+That concludes the London Sound Survey About page.

-The London Sound Survey 2013.
-A Creative Commons Licence applies to all site content except where stated otherwise.
+The London Sound Survey 2018.
+I. M. Rawes holds copyright over all recordings and other site content except where stated otherwise.